 Wildlife management is for land devoted to managing indigenous wildlife.
 Having or raising exotics on your land does not meet the qualifications of wildlife management.

-If the property you have recently purchased was designated for use as agricultural land and was previously receiving the AG-use valuation and if you would like to continue the use of the land, you would need to keep the property in some type of AG-use such as farming or ranching.
-The property must currently be in AG-use and the principal use must remain agricultural use when you apply for the AG-use valuation.
+If the property you have recently purchased was designated for use as agricultural land and was previously receiving the ag-use valuation and if you would like to continue the use of the land, you would need to keep the property in some type of ag-use such as farming or ranching.
+The property must currently be in ag-use and the principal use must remain agricultural use when you apply for the ag-use valuation.

-Please visit the Online Application link.
+Please visit the online application Link

 Timely received applications deadlines are between January 1 and April 30.